Fitness & Nutrition Support Inside Your Thailand Rehab Program

 In one recent case, our team confirmed that insulin could be kept in the client's room, with a daily needle exchange so we can account for sharps safely.
 We treat this as a safety process, not a control issue.
 It keeps the environment safe for you and others.

-If you are injecting multiple times per day, tell Darren.
+If you are injecting multiple times per day, let our owner know before you arrive.
 Share how you store insulin, what supplies you use, and any recent changes.
 We will talk through practical steps and what to bring.

 We keep it simple and respectful.
 Some clients like a clear baseline, others find weighing or measuring triggering.
 We can discuss what is helpful for you, and what is not.
 If we track anything, we focus on function and stability first.